The future of polar bear populations is at risk.

 Polar bears clean themselves by rolling around in the snow, giving themselves a snow bath.
 This method of cleaning not only helps keep them clean but it can help if they find themselves overheating.

-They have an amazing sense of smell and are able to track prey from almost a kilometer away.
+They have an amazing sense of smell and are able to track prey from almost a kilometre away.
 They can even smell prey through a meter of compacted snow!

 These bears spend plenty of time in the water and are able to swim for hours at a time.
 They can reach speeds of up to 6mph and can swim long distances steadily from one piece of ice to another.
 They use their large paws to paddle through the water.